 That’s what makes it so wonderful, rugged, and appealing to someone like me.

 - If driving in, beware of the potholes, though a standard car can handle the roads without issue as long as you drive carefully

 - If bussing in, the nearest big town is Umtata.
-One can fly into Durban and bus with Baz Bus or Intercity coaches (such as Greyhound) into Umtata.
-Coffee Shack and Bomvu Backpackers offer a shuttle service from the the Shell Ultra City in Umtata.
+One can fly into Durban and bus with Baz Bus or intercity coaches (such as Greyhound) into Umtata.
+Coffee Shack and Bomvu Backpackers offer a shuttle service from the Shell Ultra City in Umtata.

 - I stayed at Coffee Shack but honestly liked the vibe better at Sugarloaf Backpackers just down the street.
-Best way to get a reservations is to call them: +27 47 575 2175
+Best way to make a reservation is to call them: +27 47 575 2175

 - Hole in the Wall: From Coffee Bay, simply head toward the road and along the coastline, and you’ll reach the Hole in the Wall.
 You can’t miss it.
 Ask at Coffee Shack for the phone number of a driver to come back, or hitchhike along the road